Years ago I was visiting with my friend Dan, who is quite a foodie, and he asked me if I’d ever had cranberry salsa.

 Place the cranberries in a colander.
 Remove any bad ones and give the rest a good rinse.

-Then place the cranberries in a paper towel-lined bowl and let dry.
+Then place the cranberries on a towel to dry.

 Place the jalapenos, garlic and sugar in the food processor and pulse until you can’t see any large pieces.

 Add the cranberries, cilantro, oil and lime juice and pulse all of the ingredients, without over-processing.

 Pour the salsa into a bowl and fold in the sliced green onions.
 I’ve found that this is easier than using the food processor to chop up green onion.

 Cranberry salsa is really good, and I serve it with tortilla chips or pita crisps.

 You can refrigerate the salsa overnight, but serve it at room temperature.